Belarus' IT workers exit the country

 According to official data, about 1,700 companies work in the IT sector in Belarus, and their main market is the US.
 Some Belarusian IT companies also have offices in Silicon Valley.

 Some companies that have decided to move their business qualify for the status of start-ups.
-These companies plan to transfer around 470 employees to Latvia, mainly company management representatives and key specialists, Latvia's ministry of economy said.
+These companies plan to transfer around 470 employees to Latvia, mainly company management representatives and key specialists, Latvia's Ministry of Economy said.

 PandaDoc crackdown

-One of the companies that are considering relocation their Belarusian employees to Latvia is San Francisco-based PandaDoc, which develops sales-process software and has an office in Minsk.
+One of the companies that are considering relocating their Belarusian employees to Latvia is San Francisco-based PandaDoc, which develops sales-process software and has an office in Minsk.

 At the height of the August protests, PandaDoc's Belarusian founder Mikita Mikado slammed the government's crackdown on peaceful protesters and the rigging of the election.
 He also announced a support fund for law enforcers who would voluntarily quit their job.

-Belarusian authorities' response was harsh.
+The Belarusian authorities' response was harsh.
 Four Minsk-based employees of PandaDoc were arrested in early September, the company's Belarusian office was raided and its operation came to a halt.

 "This action is purely an act of repression against the founders of PandaDoc who have been supporting some of the victims of the Belarussian government in the weeks since the stolen presidential election," the company said in a statement.